McGill University: Controversy

+McGill University was the subject of controversy when in January 2023, McGill University's Centre for Human Rights and Legal Pluralism (CHRLP) hosted the event, titled Sex vs. Gender (Identity) Debate In the United Kingdom and the Divorce of LGB from T. It was led by McGill alumnus Robert Wintemute.
+Transgender activist groups stormed the talk at McGill led by a speaker associated with a group they claimed was "notoriously transphobic and trans-exclusionary."
+The talk was cancelled shortly after it started.

+On October 10, 2025, the McGill University Association of University Professors (MAUT) made the decision to implement an academic and cultural boycott of Israel.
+The resolution mandated that McGill to cease its partnerships with Israeli universities.

 Campus

 Downtown campus

-McGill's main campus is situated in downtown Montreal at the foot of Mount Royal.
+McGill's main campus is located in downtown Montreal at the foot of Mount Royal.
 Most of its buildings are in a park-like campus (also known as the Lower Campus) north of Sherbrooke Street and south of Pine Avenue between Peel and Aylmer streets.
-The campus also extends west of Peel Street (also known as Upper Campus) for several blocks, starting north of Doctor Penfield; the campus also extends east of University Street, starting north of Pine Avenue, an area that includes McGill's Percival Molson Memorial Stadium and the Montreal Neurological Institute and Hospital.
+The campus extends west of Peel Street (also known as Upper Campus) for several blocks, starting north of Doctor Penfield; the campus also streches east of University Street, starting north of Pine Avenue, an area that includes McGill's Percival Molson Memorial Stadium and the Montreal Neurological Institute and Hospital.
 The community immediately east of University Street and south of Pine Avenue is known as Milton-Park, where a large number of students reside.
 The campus is near the Peel and McGill Metro stations.
 A major downtown boulevard, McGill College Avenue, leads up to the Roddick Gates, the university's formal entrance.
-Many of the major university buildings were constructed using local grey limestone, which serves as a unifying element.
+Many of the major University buildings were constructed using local grey limestone, which serves as a unifying element.
 A number of these buildings are connected by indoor tunnels.

 The university's first classes were held in at Burnside Place, James McGill's country home.
 Burnside Place remained the sole educational facility until the 1840s, when the school began construction on its first buildings: the central and east wings of the Arts Building.
 The rest of the campus was essentially a cow pasture, a situation similar to the few other Canadian universities and early American colleges of the age.

 The university's athletic facilities, including Molson Stadium, are on Mount Royal, near the residence halls and the Montreal Neurological Institute.
 The Gymnasium is named in honour of General Sir Arthur William Currie.

-In 2012, Travel + Leisure rated McGill's campus as one of the 17 most beautiful university campuses in the world.